Marvel Phase 4 has begun. WandaVision arrived on Disney Plus to send our collective heads spinning – and there's so much more to come.

-The furthest out of the currently-announced Marvel Phase 4 TV shows is the Hawkeye series, starring Jeremy Renner as Clint Barton, which will shoot its way on to Disney Plus in Fall 2021.
+The Hawkeye series, starring Jeremy Renner as Clint Barton, is expected to debut on Disney Plus in Fall 2021.

-Of course, with the show still being over two years out, Marvel only has so much info stocked in its quiver to fire out there.
-One of which, however, is that the show will feature Barton training Kate Bishop, who Renner describes as “the best Hawkeye… and I get to teach someone else how to be a superhero without superpowers.”
+Klint Barton will be seen training Kate Bishop, played by Hailee Steinfeld, who Renner describes as “the best Hawkeye… and I get to teach someone else how to be a superhero without superpowers.”
 Feige also confirmed at SDCC that we’ll explore more of Hawkeye’s time as Ronin in-between Infinity War and Endgame.

 Black Panther 2